mgils4/mgils4/README.md

 Hi!
 I am a novice bioinformation eager to learn!

-- 🔭 I'm currently working on some small scale automatic bioinformatic analysis pipelines and designing some smaller tools / projects.
+- 🔭 I'm currently working on some small scale automatic bioinformatic analysis pipelines and designing some smaller tools / wrappers.

 - 🌱 I am currently learning / want to start learning some Javascript and Streamlit for these projects, and I am planning to get into NextFlow and R

 - 💬 Ask me about data analysis and visualisation, mainly in biology / sequencing related science!

-While reposities are currently private, I have ~1,5 years of experience in Python and creating Snakemake based pipelines for interpretation and processing of Nanopore sequencing data.
+While the reposities of some of my major projects are currently private, I have ~1,5 years of experience in Python and creating Snakemake based pipelines for interpretation and processing of Nanopore sequencing data.

 ## 🌐 Socials